 2. Use accounts wisely.

 Using your accounts in the proper order can help preserve your intended financial goals while helping to avoid potential penalties or taxes.
 You can withdraw funds from a savings account without penalty and usually quickly.
-Breaking a certificate of deposit (CD) early will typically involve a bank penalty, which can vary based on the length of the CD.
+Early withdrawal of funds before the date of maturity of a certificate of deposit (CD) will typically involve penalties or fees.

 But it's better to pay some taxes and penalties than go hungry if retirement accounts are the only source of funds remaining.
 The bottom line is to use money in savings accounts before accounts like IRAs or 401(k)s to avoid potential penalties and taxes.